Adithya13lol/Tharun-Community-Classroom-Git/README.md

-Tharun Adithya says that this community is fucked up.
+Tharun Adithya says that this community is amazing.
-You're gonna be amazing!
 Keep trying harder!!